-The Australian Digital Health Agency is developing the technical framework to support electronic prescriptions.
-This technical framework will detail the requirements for clinical software to ensure alignment with the legal framework, adhere to privacy and security principles and maintain patient choice.
-The technical framework will identify the clinical software changes and will be developed in consultation with the clinical software sector.
+The Australian Digital Health Agency has developed the technical framework to support electronic prescribing.
+This technical framework details the requirements for clinical software to ensure alignment with the regulatory framework, adherence to privacy and security principles and maintenance of patient choice.
+The technical framework identifies the required clinical software changes and has been developed in consultation with the clinical software sector.

-Changes to the PBS claim for payment system will be managed by Department of Human Services.
+Changes to the PBS claim for payment system has been managed by the Department of Human Services (DHS).

-- Solution Architecture to provide an overview of the architectural components of the end-to-end national electronic prescribing system;
+- A Solution Architecture to provide an overview of the architectural components of the end-to-end national electronic prescribing framework;

-- Conformance Scheme which describes the scheme for assessing the conformance of software against the Conformance Profile involved in the electronic prescribing process
+- A Conformance Assessment Scheme which describes the scheme for assessing the conformance of software against the Conformance Profile involved in the electronic prescribing process; and

 - A Conformance Profile to summarise the functional and non-functional requirements for software that supports participation in electronic prescribing.

 Preliminary versions of these documents were first provided via this developer centre webpage on 24 September 2019.
 These were drafts for software vendors to have early access to the technical framework.